astroband/astrograph/README.md

 Here is the list of available settings:

 * `STELLAR_NETWORK` – which Stellar network to use.
 You can use "pubnet"(default) or "testnet" shortcuts, any other value will be used as a network passphrase
-* `HORIZON_ENDPOINT` - Horizon API endpoint.
-By default `horizon.stellar.org` and `horizon-testnet.stellar.org` are used for pubnet and testnet correspondingly.
-This option is required for private networks.
 * `DATABASE_URL` – database connection URL
 * `PORT` - port (4000 by default)
 * `BIND_ADDRESS` - address to bind ("0.0.0.0" by default)